IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 number of citations divided by the years since publication.](paper_files/figure-markdown_github/fignums-1.png)

-In Figure @ref(fig:fignums) (upper panel) we plot the number of articles in the selection on the time line of their publication date (2023 is omitted, dashed line marks the mean value).
+In the Figure above (upper panel) we plot the number of articles in the selection on the time line of their publication date (2023 is omitted, dashed line marks the mean value).
 The figure reveals a upward general trend in publication number and a peak in 2021.
-In the bottom panel of Figure @ref(fig:fignums) the average citation intensity, computed as the number of citations divided by the years since publication, is reported.
+In the bottom panel of the previous Figure the average citation intensity, computed as the number of citations divided by the years since publication, is reported.
 The citation intensity of papers published in 2020 is the highest.
 Apart from 2020, the overall citation intensity